Thames Valley division X match played at the United Reformed Church, Tolworth on 15 November 2022

 This was a very entertaining and hard-fought match between Surbiton D and Kingston C – two four-person teams made up of promising juniors and other players either relatively new to chess or, as in my case, scraping away the rust of 40 years of inactivity.

-On board one, Hayden Holden fought out an encouraging draw against Surbiton’s JoJo Morrison, whose official rating is 1658 but who is a good 100 points stronger than that.
+On board 1, Hayden Holden fought out an encouraging draw against Surbiton’s JoJo Morrison, whose official rating is 1658 but who is a good 100 points stronger than that.
 An excellent result for Hayden, and you could tell from the two youngsters’ animated post-match analysis that they had both enjoyed the game and been bursting with attacking ideas throughout.

 The middle game had been very double-edged and Hayden felt he had missed a win when he had a chance to infiltrate with his queen.
 But it eventually resolved itself into a bishop v knight endgame in which Morrison had an extra pawn.
 With a long grind beckoning and school work still waiting to be done at home, peace was declared.
 The joys of evening chess!